Severson-Group/docs.amdc.dev/source/firmware/xilinx-tools/building-and-running-firmware.md

 ### Discard changes to AMDC-Firmware

-Your submodule `AMDC-Firmeware` should be clean, i.e. no changes.
+Your submodule `AMDC-Firmware` should be clean, i.e. no changes.
 Chances are, this is not true.
 Please revert your local changes to `AMDC-Firmware` to make it match the remote version.

 Vivado probably updated the `*.bd` file...
 Simply run: `git restore ...` to put this file back to a clean state.